-Why not capitalize on work that is fun to you-get in the field-get some of the good jobs that are opening regularly.
-My Employment Department is getting three times as many calls for graduates this year as it did last year.
+Why not capitalize on work that is Why not capitalize on work that is fun to you - get in the field - field some of the good jobs that are open-ing regularly.
+My Employment De-partment is getting three times as many calls for graduates this year as it did last year.